gerstrong/Commander-Genius/README.md

 Welcome to Commander Genius!

-Commander Genius is an open-source clone of Commander Keen (1-6, Dreams) which allows you to play these episodes and some of the mods made for them.
-All of the original data files are required to do so, however, we conveniently provide a store where you can get some of the games, including Episode 1, 4, and Dreams, for your enjoyment.
+Commander Genius is an open-source interpreter for the Commander Keen (1-6, Dreams) and Cosmos Cosmic series which allows you to play the original episodes and some of the mods made for them.
+All of the original data files are required to do so, however, we conveniently provide a online store where you can get some of the games, including Keen 1, 4, Dreams and Cosmos 1 for your enjoyment.
 There are also mods that can be downloaded directly.
+Of course you still have the option to use your old original DOS versions of the game

 ![Commander Genius](https://clonekeenplus.sourceforge.io/img/galaxyMultiplayer.png "Keen 4 and 4 players at the same time")